Runtime Core And Reference Stack

 - centralized approvals for server-backed agents

-- event feed and fleet visibility
+- runs and agent visibility

 - bundle/ruleset management

-| Need | SDKs | Control Plane |
+| Need | Runtime core | Reference API/app stack |

 |---|---|---|